datajerk/ctf-write-ups/wpictf2021/strong_arm/README.md

 wget -q -O- https://github.com/hugsy/gef/raw/master/scripts/gef.sh | bash
 ```

-This is the path I took since it'd be identical to what I'm accustomed to from within my CTF Docker container; and it does have a [cosmetic] advantage over using remote GDB/GEF (see _Tooling Summary_ below).
+This is the path I took since it'd be identical to what I'm accustomed to from within my CTF Docker container.

 > My Aarch64 machines are just 8 GB RPi4s running Ubuntu 20.04.
 This provides a 64-bit OS as well as KVM acceleration (yes, you can run full speed Aarch64 VMs on an RPi4).